 The wire size is the thickness of the wire used to make the spring.

 When it comes to measuring torsion spring wire, calipers and micrometers are simply not reliable.
 This is because of four reasons.
 First, the coil is bent; measuring the curved part of the coil with a micrometer will get you a larger reading.
 Sometimes there is a straight piece of wire you can measure, but there are other problems.
 A second problem with calipers and micrometers is corrosion.
 Rust initially increases the wire size and later reduces it.
 The third reason you can't measure an individual coil is that many of the springs in recent years have been coated with a thin layer of paint.
-A fourth problem is that older calipers measured 64ths and 128ths and many mistakes have been made converting to thousandths of an inch.
+The fourth problem is that older calipers measured 64ths and 128ths, and many mistakes have been made converting to thousandths of an inch.
 We recommend using calipers and micrometers only to confirm your 20-coil measurements.

 The only accurate way to measure the wire size is to measure 10 and 20 coils.
 Since the coils rub together when the garage door operates, the sides of the coils are less impacted by corrosion.
 In addition, when springs are painted, the paint does not get between the coils.
 The 10 and 20 coil measurements are highly accurate.